Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: Hyperinvariant tensor networks

 The mentioned properties of the tensors can be translated to properties of corresponding quantum states.
 The tensor $T_{i_1\ldots i_n}$ being an isometry from a subset of indices $\mathcal A$ to the complement $\mathcal{A}^\complement$ translates to the marginal $\rho_{\mathcal A}:=\tr_{\mathcal{A}^\complement}\pro{\psi_T}$ of the quantum state

 being maximally mixed.
 Perfect tensors correspond to absolutely maximally entangled (AME) states that have been widely discussed in quantum information theory \cite{huber2017absolutely,rather_thirty-six_2022,rajchelmieldzioć2025absolutely}.
 These properties are summarized in the following definition. \begin{definition}[$k$-isometric tensors and $k$-uniform quantum states] \phantom{a}\\ \\ \begin{enumerate}[ label=(\alph*)] \item The tensor $T_{i_1\ldots i_n}$ is $k$-isometric if it defines an isometry from any set of $k$ indices to the rest of the indices.
 It is called a perfect tensor if it is $\lfloor\frac n2\rfloor$-isometric. \item The quantum state $\ket{\psi_T}$ is $k$-uniform if all marginals $\rho_{\mathcal A}=\tr_{\mathcal{A}^\complement}\pro{\psi_T}$ on any set $\mathcal A$ of $k$ parties are maximally mixed: $\rho_{\mathcal A}\propto \ID$.
-It is called absolutely maximally entangled (AME) if it is $\lfloor\frac n2\rfloor$-uniform. \end{enumerate} Note that the tensor $T$ is $k$-isometric if and only if the state $\ket{\psi_T}$ is $k$-uniform. \end{definition} Thus, the single-tensor constraint on $A$ is equivalent to the corresponding quantum state being $1$-uniform.
+It is called absolutely maximally entangled (AME) if it is $\lfloor\frac n2\rfloor$-uniform. \end{enumerate} \end{definition} Note that the tensor $T$ is $k$-isometric if and only if the state $\ket{\psi_T}$ is $k$-uniform.
+Moreover, a $k$-uniform tensor is $l$-uniform for all $l\leq k$, because the preservation of inner products inherently extends to subsets of parties.

+The single-tensor constraint on $A$ is equivalent to the corresponding quantum state being $1$-uniform.
 The same holds for $B$ implying that the corresponding state is a maximally entangled bipartite state.

 Finally, note that not only the tensors have counterparts on the quantum state level, but the contractions of indices to form a network, too.
-Contracting indices of connected tensors corresponds to entanglement swapping.
+Contracting indices of connected tensors corresponds to entanglement swapping where previously disconnected parties become entangled by an operation on the contracted indices/parties \cite{Zukowski_1993}.